makersacademy/rps-challenge/README.md

 * Create a basic working environment based on a simple feature test.
   * Bundle; Pull request; first commit
   * Configure rspec (no examples), rack config, coverage tool.
-  * Create feature test for "Hello Player!"
+  * Create feature test for "Hello Player!" and get to pass.
-  * Create app, view to implement "Hello Player!"
 * Read the use cases carefully, so that I don't miss anything.
-* Create a sketch of the screens and classes.
+* Create a sketch of the screens and classes (see below)
+* Implement the use cases, following a red, green, refactor approach

 ![Classes](/images/classes.jpg)
 ![Screens](/images/screens.jpg)